 's iconic 6-Inch Boot is one of its best yet.
 Here, the rugged boots lose their usual nubuck construction for a shaggy suede and a grained leather collar.

 Barneys Sole Series x Timberland 6-Inch Boots, $220; Barneys.

-Graffiti artist Futura rose to prominence in the sneaker community during the 2000s with a string of sought-after collaborations, and he's still up to his old tricks with projects such as this two-tone
+Graffiti artist Futura rose to prominence in the sneaker community during the 2000s with a string of sought-after collaborations, and he's still up to his old tricks with projects like this two-tone

 Need Supply Co. x Common Projects Achilles Low “Warm White 20th Anniversary,” $435; Need Supply Co.

-You'll probably never be able to pull off a custom suit like the one and only Walt "Clyde" Frazier, but that doesn't mean you can't emulate parts of the basketball great’s style.
-Give it a shot with these zebra-striped Clydes before they're all gone.End
+You'll probably never be able to pull off a custom suit like the one and only Walt "Clyde" Frazier, but that doesn't mean you can't emulate parts of his style.
+Give it a shot with these zebra-stiped Clydes before they're all gone,

 Kendrick Lamar x Reebok Classic Leather Lux, $149.99; Reebok.

 With fewer than 100 pairs in existence worldwide, Ronnie Fieg's Fracap RF120 collaboration could be the most limited shoe on this list.
 A handmade Italian suede upper and genuine shearling liner mean you'll be getting every penny's worth with these.